 Trump lawyers agree to public release of Mar-a-Lago search warrant for White House documents

 Washington — Donald Trump's attorneys agreed to the public release of the search warrant authorizing the FBI's seizure of documents from his Florida home, according to court papers filed Friday.
-A federal magistrate judge in Florida is now poised to authorize the release.
+The warrant was released Friday afternoon.

 Trump's consent to the disclosure follows Attorney General Merrick Garland's announcement Thursday that the Justice Department had filed a motion to push for the documents' unsealing after the former president publicly confirmed the search of his Mar-a-Lago resort earlier this week.